Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 Trailheads and access

-Big Rift Trailhead
+Big Drift Trailhead

 From the Wasatch Front, take Highway 6 to Spanish Fork Canyon, then turn south on US-89.
 Turn left in Fairview and climb to the top of Fairview Canyon.
-Pass the entry to Skyline Drive at mile 14, then turn to the right to park at the Big Rift trailhead and ATV/snowmobile staging area.
+Pass the entry to Skyline Drive at mile 14, then turn to the right to park at the Big Drift trailhead and ATV/snowmobile staging area.
 ATV Route 12 links the two south corners of the parking lot.
 The uphill side is the path to the Skyline Drive for your counterclockwise loop ride.
 The uphill end of the Spring Canyon trail is marked by a metal post just west of the toilet, should you want to ride clockwise.

 An alternate route to Fairview Canyon is to turn off I-15 in Nephi, take 132 to Moroni then 116 to Mount Pleasant.
 Turn left on US-89 and drive 5 miles to Fairview.